 Kyla is a research associate with a wide range of interests from early childhood education and disability justice to racial and culturally accessible health care.
-She is particularly focused on food and environmental justice topics.
+She is particularly focused on food and environmental justice topics and leads Wilder’s food access and environmental sustainability business development efforts.

 Kingston Fellowship Award winner 2023: Kyla will use the Kingston Fellowship to pursue a Sustainable Food Systems Graduate Certificate from Harvard Extension School Division for Continuing Education.
 Kyla plans on making this the focus of her career and hopes to solidify subject expertise within the current methodologies and practices, including socioeconomic and cultural structures that influence food systems.